 5 Easy Dog Training Tips You Must Know For Your Pups

 - Patience: Training a dog is not something you can do in a hurry.
 You have to remember that something that looks simple may be pretty challenging for your dog.
 The worst thing you can do is lose patience and vent your anger when your dog doesn’t get it right.
 This is because dogs are pretty sensitive creatures and susceptible to mood swings.

-- Repetition and Consistency: It would be best to be consistent with your tone, commands and hand signals.
-This is so that she can associate the specific signal with the appropriate behaviour.
-Being inconsistent will confuse her, thus, not producing the expected behaviour.
+- Repetition and Consistency: It would be most suitable to be consistent with your tone, commands, and hand signals.
+This is so that she can associate the specific signal with the appropriate behavior.
+Being inconsistent will confuse her, thus, not producing the expected behavior.
 If other people are responsible for training your dog, ensure they adopt the same signals.
 After she has got the hang of the signals, keep repeating them to reinforce them.
-This will then lead to it being internalised in her.
-After which, she will produce the desired behaviour every time you give the command.
+This will then lead to it being internalized in her.
+After which, she will produce the desired behavior every time you give the command.

 - Reward and Punishment: Reward her for good behaviour and ability to perform the trick with encouragement, approval and treats.
 Punish her when she engages in unwanted behaviours, for example, jumping at you and barking when you come back from work.
 When I say punish, I don’t mean beating.
 I usually use it to withdraw my attention until she gets the message.
 Back to the example of jumping at you.
 You can move away from her whenever she does that and try coming back to her when she stops.
 After a while, she gets the message of what behaviour you don’t want from her.